bloxui/htmx/README.md

 ## Type Safety

-All HTMX attributes are type-safe and work with Blox's compile-time validation:
+All HTMX attributes are type-safe and work with Plain's compile-time validation:

 ```go
 // This works